ferlatte/babytools/README.md

 ### [High Contrast Mobile](http://www.amazon.com/Manhattan-Toy-Wimmer-Ferguson-Infant-Stim-Mobile/dp/B00009ZIKH)

-At about 1-2 months babies can't see very well.
+At around 1-2 months the common issues(hungry, wet or sleepy) weren't fixing our baby's frustration.
 We did notice that a high contast mobile was a huge hit.
-The cards range from black and white to basic colors as your baby's vision improves.
-It was one of the few things that held interest/attention for more than 10 minutes.
+At this age babies can't see very well so the cards range from black and white to basic high contrast colors.
+It's one of the few things that held interest/attention for more than 10 minutes and has a bonus in helping physical/visual development.

 ## Books